Spend $99, get free U.S. shipping*

 Table of Contents

 It’s a matter of simple arithmetic.
-According to actuarial tables, life expectancy at birth for females born in 1930 was 62.
-So if (on average) females start puberty at 15 and menopause sets in at 45, it means that in the mid-1900s, women were fertile for roughly 30 years and experienced menopause for about 17 years.
-In contrast, a woman born in 1970 had a life expectancy of 77.
-She would be fertile for the same 30 years but could now be in menopause for 32 years – close to double the previous figure, making menopause a more significant period of a woman’s adult life than ever and thereby making the changes experienced by women in menopause more important.
+On average, puberty starts at age 14 or 15 and menopause sets in at around 45.
+This hasn’t changed much throughout history.
+According to actuarial tables, life expectancy at birth for females born in the US in 1930 was 62.
+This meant that women were fertile for roughly 30 years and then could be living with menopause for about 17 years – about one quarter of their lives.
+Now, a woman born in 1970 has a life expectancy of 77.
+She would be fertile for the length (30 years, starting at 14 or 15) but could now be living with menopause for 32 years – close to double the previous length, making menopause a more significant period of a woman’s adult life than ever.
+This makes handling the changes experienced by women in menopause far more important.

 How does menopause affect a woman’s health?